 We have listed a few notable crappie tips so that you may have more successful adventures of catching crappie.
 These tips should allow you to understand the crappies behavior patterns so that you can become a better crappie hunter in your area of the world.
-We realize that some of the tips might be obvious to some of you, but maybe not to the next person.
+We realize that some of these tips for crappie might be obvious to some of you, but maybe not to the next person.

-There are two species of crappie; white
+There are two species of crappie; white crappie and black crappie.

 Crappie are primarily a tight schooling fish.
 They can be found in groups in and around underwater structure or brush.
 However, much larger size crappie may often be found isolated by themselves away from the larger packs of smaller crappie.
 This can be around smaller patches of weed beds or in murkier waters of creek channels.